How's your net working capital or cash flow?

-Working capital is liquid funds/assets that can be used for daily operations.
-It is the difference between current assets and current liabilities and a measure of a company’s current liquidity.
+Do you have enough cash?
+What's your short-term liquidity like?
+How are the company's current assets looking?
+We'll help you answer these questions and more.
+The working capital formula (or working capital ratio) is made of liquid funds/assets that can be used for daily operations.
+It is the difference between the current ratio of current assets and current liabilities and a measure of a company’s liquidity or cash equivalents.

 The 2 key components of working capital

+What current portion of assets are contributing to cash flow?
 Current assets and current liabilities are the two components of working capital.
 In this section, you’ll get to know what each is, then we’ll see how they come together to create working capital.
+This underpins the net working capital formula.

 Current assets are also consumed, sold, used, or exhausted within one year as part of daily operations.
-Being an asset, current assets appear on the balance sheet.
+They don't include long-term assets.
+Being an asset, current assets appear on the balance sheet and contribute to your financial ratios.
 They consist of:

 Current assets can quickly be turned to cash and are sometimes referred to as liquid assets.